michaelsalton/HeatSim/README.md

 # Heat Sim

-A real-time 1D heat transfer visualization built with C++, CUDA, and ImGui.
+A real-time 1D heat transfer visualization built with C++, CUDA, and OpenGL.

 ## Features